abdullahjan007/Devops/README.md

 AWS CLI:
 <br></br>
 It is an aws command line interface.
 Through this we can easily interact with aws services and create any resources on aws CLI and account.
+<br></br>
+26th January, 2025
+<br></br>
+DEVOPS LECTURE 7:
+<br></br>
+Operating System is a medium between software and hardware or it acts as a communication bridge between software and hardware.
+<br></br>
+As a user you’re installing an application on server then your server communicates with Operating System which further (operating system) communicate with the hardware like CPU etc
+<br></br>
+Q: Why Linux is used among IT industry?
+<br></br>
+A: <br></br>
+1. Linux is free/open source<br></br>
+2. Linux is secure<br></br>
+3. You don’t have to install any kind of anti-viruses because most of the time Linux is secure<br></br>
+4. Linux have many distributions like ubuntu, redhat etc<br></br>
+5. The one thing that must have to be on your production system is speed (Like operating system must be fast.
+If operating system is slow then no matter how good you make an application or how modern technology you used, ultimately it causes many issues and problems).
+So, Linux is fast as compared to Windows<br></br>